SciML/DiffEqFlux.jl/README.md

 DiffEqFlux.jl is not just for neural ordinary differential equations.
 DiffEqFlux.jl is for neural differential equations.
 As such, it is the first package to support and demonstrate:

-- Stiff neural ordinary differential equations
+- Stiff neural ordinary differential equations (neural ODEs)
 - Neural stochastic differential equations (neural SDEs)
 - Neural delay differential equations (neural DDEs)
 - Neural partial differential equations (neural PDEs)